Before and After Photos

 This approach may reduce the risk of complications such as poor wound healing, implant malposition, or excessive scar tension.

 For individuals who do not wish to increase breast volume significantly, a mastopexy alone may be appropriate.
-In some cases, fat grafting can be used to add moderate volume and improve shape using the patient’s own tissue.
+In some cases, fat grafting can be used to add moderate volume using the patient’s own tissue.
 This may be done alone or in combination with a mastopexy, depending on the goals discussed during the consultation.

 This method involves elevating the breast tissue and inserting implants during the same surgery, or in two separate stages depending on clinical need.